csstools/postcss-plugins/plugins/postcss-stepped-value-functions/docs/README.md

 ## ⚠️ About custom properties

-Given the dynamic nature of custom properties it's impossible to know what the variable value is which means the plugin can't compute a final value for the stylesheet.
+Given the dynamic nature of custom properties it's impossible to know what the variable value is, which means the plugin can't compute a final value for the stylesheet.

 Because of that, any usage that contains a `var` is skipped.